cagatay-00/Solar-Tracking-System/README.md

 I designed a sun tracking system that updates its position according to the sun.
 I completed the mechanical, electronic, and software aspects of this thesis and received an AA grade for it.

+It generates a reference value based on the analog value received from four LDR sensors and adjusts its position accordingly.
+Additionally, it sends the current and voltage values produced by the PV panel to the website via the server.
+This not only increases efficiency but also provides a user-friendly interface.

 ![image](https://github.com/cagatay-00/Solar-Tracking-System/assets/63811210/98484965-b010-46da-a278-6fc4480a9bcf)

 Schematics